KomodoPlatform/developer-docs/docs/basic-docs/customconsensus/custom-consensus-tutorial.md

-# How to Build a New CryptoConditions Module
+# How to Build a New Custom Consensus Module

 ## Introduction

 The following content and tutorial are provided for advanced developers desiring to discover deeper levels of potential in Komodo software.
 The content focuses around Komodo's framework for building blockchain-based decentralized applications (dApps).
-This framework is called, CryptoConditions, or CC for short.
+This framework is called, Custom Consensus, or CC for short.

 #### Assumptions for this Content

-This discussion is intended for developers who have a strong understanding of the C/C++ languages and who understand the core fundamentals of blockchain engineering, as these are prerequisites for use of the CryptoConditions (CC) framework.
+This discussion is intended for developers who have a strong understanding of the C/C++ languages and who understand the core fundamentals of blockchain engineering, as these are prerequisites for use of the Custom Consensus (CC) framework.

 Developers who possess this knowledge and who are already familiar with the essential nature of the CC framework may optionally skip all the following conceptual content and proceed directly to the tutorial.